selflein/GraphNN-Multi-Object-Tracking/README.md

   --threshold THRESHOLD
                         Visibility threshold for detection to be considered a node
+  --save_imgs           Save image crops according to bounding boxes for
+                        training the CNN (only required if this is wanted) --device {cuda,cpu}   Device to run the preprocessing on.
 ```
 `PCA_PATH` is a serialized Scikit-Learn PCA model which can be fit using the `fit_pca(...)` function in
 `src/data_utils/preprocessing.py`. `MODE` should be set to `train`.